How to Start a Dead ATV: Step-By-Step Guide

 You will need a multimeter or a simple voltage tester to check the battery.
 Some ATVs also have a built-in voltage meter in the instrument panel, making reading the battery’s state of charge a bit easier.

 A fully charged ATV battery should read between 12.6 and 12.8V with the engine off.
-If the voltage drops below about 11,5V, the battery won’t have enough power to start the bike.
+If the voltage drops below 11.5V, the battery won’t have enough power to start the bike.
 If it drops even lower, the lights and possibly the instrument panel won’t turn on.

 To read the voltage using a multimeter, follow these steps:

-• Connect the red lead to the “V” voltage port and the black lead to the COM port on the multimeter.
+• Connect the red lead to the “V” voltage port and the black one to the multimeter’s COM port.

-• If you have an automatic meter, set the dial to “V.” The meter will automatically choose between AC and DC voltage and choose the proper voltage range.
+• If you have an automatic meter, set the dial to “V.” The meter automatically chooses between AC and DC voltage and the proper voltage range.

 • If you have a manual meter, set the dial to 20 VDC.